hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Borrowing experience from past labor movements (particularly creative workers' unions) seems relevant here.
 For example, in the 1930s, some musicians' unions [secured a fund for performance musicians put out of work](https://timesmachine.nytimes.com/timesmachine/1929/11/17/92007058.html?pageNumber=164) by sound recording technology.
 I don't have much expertise or advice here to offer.
 Again, the book [_Chokepoint Capitalism_](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-cory-doctorow-and-rebecca-giblin/) might be of interest here.

-In some cases, working artists will see past the misleading hype about "creative AI", and recognize ways that new tools enhance their processes.
+Some working artists will be able to keep doing what they're doing.
+Others will see past the misleading hype about "creative AI", and recognize ways that new tools enhance their processes.
 The future of art is not people typing words into a text-box (we already have this with Image Search and Stock Photography), but artists integrating these tools into modified workflows.
 People with artistic skill and experience will be best positioned to use these new tools as they evolved, provided they take the time to learn.

 This won't work for everyone, sadly.